 Earning your degree is an important achievement.
 Having access to “life tools” for continued success is also essential.
 Regent student resources will help you thrive.
 We invite you to explore Academic Advising now.
-You may also access Career & Talent Management, Mental Health Counseling, and more in the tabs below.
+You may also access Career Services, Mental Health Counseling, and more in the tabs below.

 Visit us in person – COM 250 (Building 8 on map)